Teaching

 How does the earth work, what is it made of, and how does it change through time?
 Plate tectonics, Earth materials, landforms, structures, climate, and natural resources.
 Emphasis on the observations and hypotheses used to interpret earth system processes.

-This is an introductory course in physical geology.
+This is an introductory course in physical geology, which Swanner teaches both in-person and online.

 Students enroll with the permission of the instructor.
 This is part of Swanner’s NSF CAREER award and was taught in Spring 2022, Fall 2023, and Spring 2023 over two different field areas.